matter-labs/zksync-era/docs/specs/zk_evm/fee_model.md

 There are now two situations that can be observed:

+I.
-1. $$
+ $$
    EP_f > EP_{Max}
    $$

   This means that the L1 gas price is so high that if we treated all the prices fairly, then the number of gas required to publish guaranteed pubdata is too high, i.e. allowing at least _PG_ pubdata bytes per transaction would mean that we would to support _tx_._gasLimit_ greater that the maximum gas per transaction _TM_, allowing to run out of other finite resources.

   If $EP_f > EP_{Max}$, then the user needs to artificially increase the provided _Ef_ to bring the needed _tx_._gasPerPubdataByte_ to _EPmax_

   In this case we set the EIP1559 `baseFee` (_Base_):

 $$
 Base = max(E_f, \lceil \frac{L1_P * L1_{PUB}}{EP_{max}} \rceil)